top of page

 Site Conditions: Moist soils, especially near rivers, floodplains, etc; also open, moist upland sites

-Notes: Food tolerant; fast growing, bark flakes off giving trunk interesting appearance
+Notes: Flood tolerant; fast growing, bark flakes off giving trunk interesting appearance

 Tulip Poplar